yangminz/cs-notes/os/modern-operating-systems.md

 execution: thread: registers, program counter, stack, etc.

+# Chapter 3.
+Memory Management

+## 3.5 Design Issues for Paging Systems

+### 3.5.7 Mapped Files

+shared lib: a special case of memory-mapped files. **syscall to map a file onto a portion of its virtual address space**.
+In implementations, when mapping, no pages are in memory (so the page table only records the mapping to disk offset? how do I distinguish swap space & normaly file since they are not encoded in the same way???). when the page is referenced, allocate as demand paging.

+provide an alternative model for I/O: **files can be accessed as a big byte array in memory**.

 # Chapter 10.
 Case Study 1: Unix, Linux, and Android

 ## 10.3 Process in Linux